nf-core/rnaseq/docs/usage.md

     -profile docker
 ```

+> **NB:** Loading iGenomes configuration remains the default for reasons of consistency with other workflows, but should be disabled when not using iGenomes, applying the recommended usage above.

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: